WINTER TRIOS 2021/2022

 The following teams will be placed on standby

-3 Groups – All teams in 5th place
+3 Groups – Remaining team in 5th place and all in 6th place

-4 Groups – All teams in 4th place
+4 Groups – Remainder of teams in 4th place

-5 Groups – Remainder of teams in 3rd place
+5 Groups – Remaining team in 3rd place

-6 Groups – All teams in 3rd place
+6 Groups – All remaining teams in 3rd place

-7 Groups – Remainder of teams in 2nd place
+7 Groups – Top team in 3rd place

 All teams on standby will be notified at the same time as those that have qualified and will be informed as soon as possible if they are to replace, or not, a team who has turned down the opportunity to play in the Finals.